manesourabh/Scanned-drawing-dimension-detection/README.md

-## This will help in detecting dimensions in scanned drawings:
+## Info
+This repository contrains trained model, which can be used to detect dimension arros in the scanned documents